velatech/vela-ussd-android/README.md

 `ussdCode: The ussdCode that you wish to run.`

-`key: Any random string that is used to retrive response from the USSDService.`
+`key: Any random string that is used to retrieve the response from the USSDService.`

-> Note: For the `key:String`, it can be any string, this same stringis mapped to the response when it is returned.
+> Note: For the `key: String`, it can be any string, this same string is mapped to the response when it is returned.
 So you have to persist the key as a variable of a constant where you can easily access it and check it against the response from the USSDService.

 ## Retrieving Result from USSDResponse
-Once you invoke the dialUSSD() function, the VelaOfffline module is responsible for making the USSD request, retreiving, decryting and parsing the response and finally broadcasting the response object to all listeners.
+Once you invoke the dialUSSD() function, the VelaOfffline module is responsible for making the USSD request, retrieving, decrypting and parsing the response and finally broadcasting the response object to all listeners.

-To recieve a response from ussd request, you need the key you passed on to the dialUSSD() function.
-This is to ensure that you are only lsitening to responses from requests that you initilaised.
+To receive a response from USSD request, you need the key you passed on to the dialUSSD() function.
+This is to ensure that you are only listening to responses from requests that you initialised.

-The `OverlayService` exposes a static variable of type `LiveDate<USSDEvent>` that you can observe from any LifecyleOwner and get notified accordinlgy.
+The `OverlayService` exposes a static variable of type `LiveDate<USSDEvent>` that you can observe from any LifecyleOwner and get notified accordingly.

 The USSDEvent class is shown below: